– Santhipriya –

-When the Swayamvara began in an ambient air, nobly attired Princess Indumati crisscrossed each row in the lofty hall to make her Maiden’s Choice, Lord of love for herself, keenly observing the arts of love expressed by the audience through the veil of wedding vestured clad, while her abigail kept pronouncing their pomp, pride and excellence in her maid’s ear in her own way.
-On their part beaming noble chiefs of the time from several states, swarming the hall like cluster of bees in garden, trifled with their gestures to reach the Maid’s heart when she passed through them.
+When the swayamvara began in an ambient air, nobly attired Princess Indumati crisscrossed each row in the lofty hall to make her maiden’s Choice.
+Lord of beauty for herself, as she walked fast each row, through the veil of cloth which covered her face, she carefully noticed the arts of love expressed by the audience who sought her company in life.
+On their part, beaming noble chiefs from several states, swarming the hall like cluster of bees in garden, trifled with their gestures to reach the heart of the maid when she passed through them.

-As gesture of pomp, while a Prince twirled a Lotus, another carelessly pulled out the diamond necklace hanging from his neck, replacing its sides on shoulder, another tossed the gold lined robe hither thither.
-Unmoved by their art and acts of gestures which did to attract her attention, as Princess Indumati went by each suitor King and Prince, the unmindful abigail (accompanying girl) passing along with her fair Princess, led her maid past the Kings in order.
+The assembled Princesses and Kings as gesture of pomp displayed their wealth in different ways.
+While a Prince twirled a Lotus, another carelessly pulled out the diamond necklace hanging from his neck and moved its sides on shoulder, another tossed the gold lined robe hither thither.
+Unmoved by their explicit art and acts of gestures as Princess Indumati went by each suitor King and Prince, the unmindful abigail (accompanying girl) passing along with her fair Princess, led her maid past the Kings in order.
 The accompanying abigail whispered on her maid’s ears the worthiness and talents of each one of the suitor assemblages as they crossed each one of them.

-Exceptional in all, Ayan, noble in beauty, sat silently drowned deep on his thoughts unconcerned of other Princes, and waited for his turn when Princess Indumati reached him.
-As she reached him she fully engrossed his attention through the eye to eye meeting.
-Flashing modesty and grace, beaming Ayan was her selection, and ignored accompanying dame’s call of ‘shall we pass.
-In flash of moment, when Princess Indumati laid the wreath on the neck of mighty dauntless Ayan, there raised loud rejoice from the audience in endorsement of the perfect union.
+Exceptional in all, Ayan, noble in beauty, sat silently drowned deep on his own thoughts, unconcerned of other Princes, and waited for his turn when Princess Indumati reached him.
+As she reached him, she fully engrossed his attention in the eye to eye meeting.
+Flashing modesty and grace, beaming Ayan was her selection ignoring the accompanying dame’s call of ‘shall we pass’.
+In flash of moment, when Princess Indumati laid the wreath on the neck of the mighty dauntless Ayan, there raised loud rejoice from the audience in endorsement of the perfect selection for their union.

 Clouds of gloom disappeared from the face of King of Vidarbha who rushed towards Ayan and embraced him, took him to seat of throne followed next to eloquently praise to the assemblages the talents and virtues of the Prince whom his daughter has selected as her lord and set the stage for knotting Ayan and Indumati.
 The Pundits who sat ready to perform the rites lost no time in raising fire in the pit hole (a hole made in the ground for sacrificial fire, also called Yagya Kund) for conducting the rituals for the marriage ceremony, and united both Ayan and Indumati with due rites with assemblages as witnesses to the ceremony.
 Once the grave marriage ceremonies were accomplished, hallowed by the witness of Fire and hailed by all onlookers, the newly wedded couple got ready to proceed to the land of Kosala and Ayan promised to return back again with his relations.

-Thereafter King of Vidarbha travelled with the newly wed and led the joyous convoy carrying lordly gifts till they reached halfway to their home land, bade good bye and returned back to his Kingdom.
-Meanwhile the disappointed wooers in Swayamvara combined together and followed the train of King Ayan who was on home way journey with his convoy.
-The vengenceful combine menacingly obstructed the marchers’ midway and in the melee attempted to carry off the bride in act of revenge on Ayan.
+Thereafter joyous Prince of Vidarbha bade good bye and travelled with the newly wed.
+The convoy carrying lordly gifts filled halfway path of their home land distance, and the newly wed Prince returned back to his Kingdom to a rouse welcome.
+Meanwhile the disappointed wooers in swayamvara combined together and followed the train of King Ayan who was on home way journey with his convoy.
+The vengeance filled combine menacingly obstructed the marchers midway and in the melee attempted to carry off the bride.
 However alert Ayan placing Indumati to safety, charged back on the invaders with fierce force.
 Midway in the ravage battle that ensued, Ayan wasted no time in applying the magical weapon gifted to him by Priyamvadha.
 At once the foes were completely rooted and battle stilled.
 Happy and triumphant Ayan returned to Ayodhya accompanied by Indumati.